lintje/lintje/doc/rules.md

 describe a change, usually "fix bug" and "update code" types of subjects.
 The words in the example below are the words it scans for.

-To resolve this violation, expand the subject to explain the change in more detail.
+To resolve this issue, expand the subject to explain the change in more detail.
 Describe what type of bug was fixed and what type of change was made.

 ```
 # Bad